nicholaswilde/recipes/docs/sauces-and-dressings/whipped-almond-ricotta.md

 ### Step 1

-Add slivered blanched almonds, nutritional yeast, lemon juice, garlic powder, and basil, oregano, or parsley (optional) (starting with the lesser amount of water (3/4 cup/180 ml and salt (1/2 tsp) as original recipe is written) to a high-speed blender and blend until smooth and creamy, scraping down sides as needed, about 2 minutes.
+Add slivered [blanched almonds][1], nutritional yeast, lemon juice, garlic powder, and basil, oregano, or parsley (optional) (starting with the lesser amount of water (3/4 cup/180 ml and salt (1/2 tsp) as original recipe is written) to a high-speed blender and blend until smooth and creamy, scraping down sides as needed, about 2 minutes.
 You are looking for a well-puréed mixture with only very small bits of almonds intact.
 Add a bit more water a little at a time if the mixture is having a hard time blending until smooth.

 ### Step 2